Girly Air Force: Characters

 A pink-haired Anima flying a Swedish JAS 39F Gripen produced by Saab.
 She suffers from an inherent emotional defect which leaves her scatterbrained and lacking a sense of purpose.
-When they first meet, Gripen forms an emotional dependency on Kei, which is noted by her supervisor, and thus Kei is taken into the program to provide her with a motivation for fighting the Xi.
+When they first meet, Gripen forms an emotional dependency on Kei, which is noted by Yashirodōri; Kei is taken into the program to provide her with motivation to fight the Xi.
 Her call sign is "Barbie 01".
-"Gripen" translates to "griffin" in English.